 However, cash back cards are better if you can’t maximize the travel rewards or additional benefits.

-For example, you might be able to earn more rewards with the Citi Double Cash that earns up to 2% back on every purchase (1% when making the purchase, then 1% when paying for the purchase).
-Since the Double Cash doesn’t have an annual fee, you don’t lose the first portion of your rewards like most travel credit cards with a $95+ annual fee.
+For example, you might be able to earn more rewards with the Citi Double Cash, which earns up to 2% back on every purchase (1% when making the purchase, then 1% when paying for the purchase).
+Since Double Cash doesn’t have an annual fee, you don’t lose the first portion of your rewards like most travel credit cards with a $95+ annual fee.

 Is it worth getting a cash back credit card?

 A cash back credit card can be worth it when you can’t maximize the redemption options or additional benefits of a travel credit card.
 Some exceptions can be a hotel credit card with a free anniversary night or an airline credit card with free checked bags.
 These benefits can exceed the annual fee.

 Otherwise, a cash back card is a better option.
 Most cash back cards don’t charge an annual fee.
 They can also make it easier to earn bonus points on your daily spending.
 Since you can redeem your rewards for cash statement credits or bank account deposits, your cash rewards are less likely to expire than travel miles.

 The best travel credit card depends on your travel habits and the annual fee you’re willing to pay.

 Which credit card is best for cash back?

 The best overall cash back credit card is the Citi® Double Cash Card.
 It earns up to 2% back and doesn’t have an annual fee.
 However, there is a 3% foreign transaction fee.

 In that case, go with the Capital One Quicksilver Cash Rewards Credit Card which earns 1.5% back on the U.S. and global purchases with no annual fee or foreign transaction fee.